Critical behavior around the fixed points driven by fermion-fermion interactions and disorders in the nodal-line superconductors: RG analysis and fixed points

 where the variable $l$ denotes the running energy scale with $l=0$ describing the initial state~\cite{Shankar1994RMP,Kim2008PRB,Huh2008PRB, She2010PRB,She2015PRB,Wang2011PRB,Wang2013PRB,Wang2014PRD,Wang2015PRB,Wang2017PRB,Wang2017QBCP, Vafek2012PRB,Vafek2014PRB,Wang2007.14981,Wang2022NPB}.
 Hereby, we designate the coefficients $\mathcal{F}$, $\mathcal{J}$, and $\mathcal{K}$ to serve as the functions of the fermion velocities $v_{z,p}$ and fermionic interactions $\lambda_i$ with $i=1-6$ as well as disorder scattering strengths $\Delta_j$ with $j=1,2,3,41,42,43$, respectively.
 All these coefficients are explicitly expressed in Appendix~\ref{Sec_appendix-one-loop-RGEqs} for details.

 Learning from these coupled RG equations~(\ref{Eq_v_RG})-(\ref{Eq_Delta_RG}), on one hand, we find out that the interaction parameters and fermion velocities may exhibit distinct fates in the low-energy regime owning to the intimate entanglement among all the couplings.
-On the other hand, the basic tendencies of the interaction parameters are principally can be dictated by several fixed points in the parameter space~\cite{Maiti2010PRB,Vojta2003RPP, Roy2018PRX,Wang2017QBCP,Vafek2012PRB,Vafek2014PRB, Wang2020PRB,Chubukov2012ARCMP,Chubukov2016PRX,Nandkishore2012NP,Wang2020NPB}.
+On the other hand, the basic tendencies of the interaction parameters are principally can be dictated by several fixed points in the parameter space (hereby, the FP is introduced to describe the features of interaction parameters at a critical energy scale characterized by $l_c$ beyond which the RG equations are invalid) ~\cite{Maiti2010PRB,Vojta2003RPP, Roy2018PRX,Wang2017QBCP,Vafek2012PRB,Vafek2014PRB, Wang2020PRB,Chubukov2012ARCMP,Chubukov2016PRX,Nandkishore2012NP,Wang2020NPB}.
 As the system approaches such potential fixed points, the related physical obsverables are generally expected to display unusual and critical behavior due to strong fluctuations around the potential instabilities.
 Accordingly, it is of particular importance to determine all kinds of underlying fixed points dictated by the RG equations~(\ref{Eq_v_RG})-(\ref{Eq_Delta_RG}), which we will present in the next subsection~\ref{Sec_fixed_points}.